Cities / London / Dwight School London

 - IB Diploma results sit in line with non-selective international cohorts.
 The 2025 average DP score was around 33 with a top score of 40, which several parents cite as evidence that the IB delivery is solid even if early years feel light.

 - Inspection signal is supportive.
 The school met all areas at the May 2025 ISI inspection.
-Aggregator pools on iSchoolAdvisor and Edarabia are small (around 4 to 6 reviews each) and skew positive on community and staff approachability.
+Review pools on two listings sites are small (around 4 to 6 reviews each) and skew positive on community and staff approachability.

 - Travel programme is repeatedly mentioned, both as a strength and as a cost driver.
-The Mumsnet thread captures the trade-off: parents value the global outlook but flag that overseas trips add meaningful cost on top of fees.
+Parents capture the trade-off: parents value the global outlook but flag that overseas trips add meaningful cost on top of fees.

 Christopher Beddows was brought up in York and had a childhood filled with adventures.
 Working within an IB education is central to his identity, a commitment recognized by his selection to join the International Baccalaureate as a workshop leader and site visitor.
 His international education career included time in Italy before he returned to New York and eventually settled in London.
 He is dedicated to exploring the city and leading Dwight School London's personalized educational journey.